 Grab a cup of coffee and let me tell you about my business BFF- Honeybook.
 It is the best tool that I have in running my small business, BY FAR.
-I love how it was created for creative entrepreneurs, because it really does meet virtually all of my needs for a software system that manages contracts, invoicing, questionnaires, reminders and more!
+I love how it was created for creative entrepreneurs, and specifically for wedding industry peers, like wedding florists, wedding planners, or wedding photographers!
+It really does meet virtually all of my needs for a software system that manages contracts, invoicing, questionnaires, reminders and more!
 As a small business owner, branding is so important, and I love how everything that is sent from Honeybook is perfectly aligned with the Courtney Inghram Events brand.
 Their platform continues to update, and I love how they are always improving the site and making it more and more intuitive!
 Since Honeybook has just recently rolled out some new updates, I wanted to share a few tips and ideas on how to best utilize Honeybook for your small business!

 1. Did you know that you can now customize your Pipeline?!
 I LOVED when I saw this update on my Honeybook account, because it allows you to personalize your workflow!
 So, I added in “client gift” to help me visualize which clients were next up on my mailing list, “final meeting” to let me see which weddings were upcoming, so I could reach out to schedule those brides’ final meetings, and “review received” reminding me to request a review from each completed wedding!
 You can obviously add in whatever steps help you the most in your business, but I found just adding in a few more really helped me stay on top of things!